AweAI-Team/BeyondSWE/README.md

 ### Key Findings

-**1. The 45% Ceiling**: Even frontier models (Gemini 3 Pro, GPT-5.2, DeepSeek-V3.2, etc.) fail to exceed 45% overall on BeyondSWE, compared to 80%+ on SWE-bench Verified.
+**1. The 45% Ceiling** — Even frontier models (Gemini 3 Pro, GPT-5.2, DeepSeek-V3.2, etc.) fail to exceed 45% overall on BeyondSWE, compared to 80%+ on SWE-bench Verified.

-**2. No Single Winner**: Different models lead on different tasks — Seed-Coder on CrossRepo (44.72%), DeepSeek-V3.2 on Doc2Repo (54.99%), Gemini 3 Pro on DepMigrate (41.81%) — revealing that the four tasks test fundamentally different capabilities.
+**2. No Single Winner** — Different models lead on different tasks — Seed-Coder on CrossRepo (44.72%), DeepSeek-V3.2 on Doc2Repo (54.99%), Gemini 3 Pro on DepMigrate (41.81%) — revealing that the four tasks test fundamentally different capabilities.

-**3. Search Helps, but Integration Remains an Open Problem**: 6 out of 9 models improve with SearchSWE, with Gemini 3 Pro gaining +7.5% on DomainFix.
+**3. Search Helps, but Integration Remains Open** — 6 out of 9 models improve with SearchSWE, with Gemini 3 Pro gaining +7.5% on DomainFix.
 However, gains are inconsistent — search and coding have matured independently, but their effective fusion is still an unsolved challenge.

-**4. Quality over Quantity**: Gemini 3 Pro searches only 0.8–1.1 times per instance yet achieves the best overall gain (+2.0%), while DeepSeek-V3.2 searches 4.2–5.4 times but shows a slight decline (-0.2%).
+**4. Quality over Quantity** — Gemini 3 Pro searches only 0.8–1.1 times per instance yet achieves the best overall gain (+2.0%), while DeepSeek-V3.2 searches 4.2–5.4 times but shows a slight decline (-0.2%).

 ---

-## Quick Start
+## 🚀 Quick Start

 ### Installation